logo

 Common Challenges and Solutions

-You may encounter common challenges in the LUT process, such as delays in LUT (Letter of Undertaking) approval.
+You may encounter common challenges in the LUT registration process, such as delays in LUT (Letter of Undertaking) approval.
 The Customs authorities can take several weeks or even months to approve a LUT application.

 These delays can hinder your business operations and impede timely exports.
 To avoid last-minute hassles, it is better to apply LUT beforehand.